kyuupichan/electrumx/docs/protocol-changes.rst

     *verbose*.
   * :func:`blockchain.headers.subscribe` now has an optional parameter *raw*.
-  * :func:`server.vesrion` should not be used for "ping" functionality;
+  * :func:`server.version` should not be used for "ping" functionality;
     use the new :func:`server.ping` method instead.

 New methods